zislam/DMI/README.md

 For more information, please see Associate Professor Zahid Islam's website [here](http://csusap.csu.edu.au/~zislam/)

 ## Installation
 Either download DMI from the Weka package manager, or download the latest release from the "**Releases**" section on the sidebar of Github.
+A video on the installation and use of the package can be found [here](https://www.youtube.com/watch?v=mS_2im6XCD8&t=1s).

 ## Compilation / Development
 Set up a project in your IDE of choice, including weka.jar and EMImputation.jar as compile-time libraries.
 EMImputation.jar is available in the Weka package manager.